 - Someone using a forum finds your comment and uses your link to visit your website

-Why is Referral Traffic Important
+Why is Referral Traffic Important in SEO?

 Business owners and inbound marketers find referral traffic to be an essential source of highly-motivated and high-value website visitors.
 This is because the traffic arriving at your website is being sent by a trusted website that is strongly correlated to your business’ services or products.